denten-books/plain-text/main.md

 "Robots have also the attribute in common of being able to affect human beings or other targets 'at a distance,' a book, a radio or a television sender can entertain or teach at a distance, like a gun, a rocket and an atomic bomb can kill people and destroy at a distance.
-The book is a robot par excellence [@moreno_who_1953, 238]."
+The book is a robot par excellence"[@moreno_who_1953, 238].
 So wrote Jacob Moreno, a contemporary adversary of Sigmund Freud and one of the pioneers in sociology and group therapy.

 Zoomatics --- the relationship of man to man and the relation of man "to certain peculiar products of his mind, which when separated from him, can function